sagarabilly/Modified-Genetic-Algorithm-ASRS-MOpt-Research/README.md

 The dataset could vary according to the assumptions and consideration to limit the scope of the research.

-Warning!: This is just a code progress, it hasn't been fully implemented in real life as it is open for other reserachers to create a better metaheuristics algorithm. all written codes belongs to @sagarabilly.
+Warning!: This is just a code progress, it hasn't been fully implemented in real life as it is open for other reserachers to create a better metaheuristics algorithm. all written codes belongs to @sagarabilly and it is developed in completion for master's graduate programs in Science and Technology Department of Sophia University, Tokyo, Japan.

 Feel free to see this as a reference.